shidel/DustyTP7/DDF/README.md

 ### Directory and file description

 These programs compile and run.
 However, it appears broken.
 This may be do to incorrect versions of units.
-However, at present I don not intend on digging into the problem.
+However, at present I do not intend on digging into the problem or trying to fix it.

 **_DDF.PAS_** Directory description editor for **_D.EXE_**.